KyleMThornton/Just-a-little-reddit/README.md

-# Just a little reddit
+# Just a Little Reddit

 A simple, lightweight Reddit client that allows you to set a limit to the number of posts you see so you don't scroll all day.